vaostic/stats2021_exer_logisticRegression/README.md

 # Logistic Regression Exercise

+You can see a video demonstration of this assignment here: https://www.youtube.com/watch?v=u52U7NJn6k4

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.